microsoft/tfs-cli/docs/extensions.md

 The version included in the packaged .VSIX and in the source manifest file is now `0.4.1`.

 #### Manifest JS file

+Eventually you will find the need to disambiguate in your manifest contents between development and production builds.
+Use the manifest-js option to supply a Node.JS CommonJS module and export a function.
+The function will be invoked with an environment property bag as a parameter, and must return the manifest JSON object.

+Environment variables for the property bag are specified with the `--env` command line parameter.
+These are space separated key-value pairs, e.g. `--env mode=production rootpath="c:\program files" size=large`.

 An example manifest JS file might look like the following: